 - There is a clearer distinction between capital letters and lower case;

 - The continuous flow of writing ultimately improves speed and spelling.

 If you wish to practise handwriting with your child, it is advisable to use a recommended teaching resource.
 This will show you exactly how to form the letters and how best to practise them.
-See the National Handwriting Association.
+Follow this link to the National Handwriting Association for more informaiton.

 It is also worth paying attention to a few basics, such as: